Triton College Catalog » Glossary of Terms

 Non-native student wishing to attend Triton with a student visa.
 Special application process is required.

 Understanding between Triton and other community colleges that out-of-district students can pay in-district tuition rates when enrolled in specific unique programs.
 Selected programs are available at in-district rates at other community colleges.
+Students enrolling in applied science programs are eligible.

 Number of hours students spend per week in lecture and/or laboratory time in a course.